 - Employ technology - there are several different collaboration tools available to streamline work processes for remote employees.
-These include messaging apps, online project management platforms, time trackers, scheduling, and other employee productivity monitoring software.
+These include messaging apps, expense report software, online project management platforms, time trackers, scheduling, and other employee productivity monitoring software.
 You can also invest in a productivity tracker to help measure the work your remote employees do.
 These software solutions can measure a variety of things include keystrokes, take screenshots, and track the amount of time an employee spends actively working on a project or task.

 - Create documentation of your process - By having online documentation for your remote employees, you can avoid a lot of downtime and frustration.
 By having an easily accessible library of documents for your remote employees they won’t have to wait on managers or others to have their questions answered or to move on to the next steps in a project.

 - Remote mentoring - Helping your employees feel connected even if they work from home will improve their engagement and, in turn, their productivity.
 One of the ways that you can engage them is through a remote workplace mentoring program.
 There are still a number of benefits that can come out of a mentorship, even if it is done remotely.
 Thanks to technology, workplace mentorships can still survive and thrive in a remote workplace.